cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 Full code can be found here: [detectron2/retinanet/nuclio/function.yaml][retinanet-function-yaml]

-Next step is to adapt our source code which we implemented to run the DL model locally to requirements of nuclio platform.
+Next step is to adapt our source code which we implemented to run the DL model locally to requirements of Nuclio platform.
 First step is to load the model into memory using `init_context(context)` function.
 Read more about the function in [Best Practices and Common Pitfalls][nuclio-bkms-doc].